 This trip to Japan was a collaborative invitation by All Nippon Airways (ANA) – thank you so much for this amazing opportunity!
 For full disclosure of this collaboration: ANA covered the financial costs for our return flights, plus the first five days worth of activities and accommodation (in Tokyo, Hakone, Osaka).
 However, we had the freedom of designing our own program and schedule.
 Since we were also travelling on our own the whole time, we decided to extend our stay in Japan at our own expense – after the collaboration period.

 Have you been to Nara before?
 Which temples and shrines were your highlights?
-Do you have any more tips for Nara?
-We look forward to your comments below!
+Do you have any more tips for a day trip to Nara?
+We look forward to your comments below this travel guide!